chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 ## Next up

-All things considered, I am very happy this design.
+All things considered, I am very happy with this design.
 It feels like a strong foundation for the upcoming systems and features.
 Speaking of this, my next major task will be to implement AI.
 I think I'll go for the [behavior tree](http://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php) modelling technique although that [will not be trivial](https://web.archive.org/web/20140217141804/http://www.altdevblogaday.com/2011/04/24/data-oriented-streams-spring-behavior-trees/) to implement in a data oriented fashion.
 We'll see.
 Thanks for stopping by.
 I hope you enjoyed reading.

 <p class="photo">
   <img src="/assets/images/game-ss1.jpg" style="width: 500px"><br>